netmod-wg/rfc8407bis/draft-ietf-netmod-rfc6020-iana-update.md

 : All XML namespaces of initial version modules in the registry MUST be unique.
 : All modules and submodules revisions MUST have the same name as the one in the initial version of the module and submodule.
 : All module revisions MUST have the same XML namespace as the initial version of the module.

+# Operations and Manageability Considerations

+This document aligns an IANA policy with the practice for handling YANG module names.
+As such, there are no new operations or manageability requirements introduced by this document.

 #  Security Considerations